goAuD/ScamWard/incidents/incident_report_notion-stripe_verification_sms_2025_08_23.md

 - GDPR privacy request filed with Notion.
 - Notion account password changed.
 - 2FA enabled on Notion account.
+- SMS screenshot shared with Stripe for investigation.

 ## Resolution

-The incident appears to have been mitigated through a Notion platform update on 2025-08-22.
-The unsolicited SMS behavior stopped immediately after the change.
-While no official root cause was communicated at the time of writing, the sequence of events suggests a misconfigured Stripe integration in the Notion login flow.
+**Stripe:** Confirmed the existence of a Stripe Link account tied to the email address due to an Elevenlabs.io transaction.
+Explained why SMS codes were sent, and provided mitigation/deletion options.
+Handled with transparency and diligence.

+**Notion:** Login update on 2025-08-23 removed the verification field and SMS behavior ceased, but no official root cause or acknowledgment provided.
+Case remains open.

-It is likely that the reporting of this incident directly contributed to the vendor’s rapid deployment of a fix.
+It is likely that the reporting of this incident contributed directly to the vendors’ rapid actions (Stripe clarification, Notion silent patch).

+## Community Reports

+Several users on Reddit and other forums reported identical experiences of unsolicited Stripe verification codes linked to Notion.
+This indicates the incident was not isolated but systemic.
+Examples:

+> "when i go to the settings in Notion, i am getting an ‘xxxxxx is your Link verification code’ SMS verification too… it stopped once i verified it" — schylermanning ([reddit.com](https://www.reddit.com/r/stripe/comments/b0tzot/got_a_random_text_of_a_code_from_stripe/?utm_source=chatgpt.com))
+> "I received 4 text verification codes and I have no accounts with stripe." — Top_Drive_487 ([reddit.com](https://www.reddit.com/r/stripe/comments/b0tzot/got_a_random_text_of_a_code_from_stripe/?utm_source=chatgpt.com))
+> "Claude.ai – sent me a code before I even knew I needed one… should definitely try to add a footer…" — Skeptical_Optimist88 ([reddit.com](https://www.reddit.com/r/stripe/comments/b0tzot/got_a_random_text_of_a_code_from_stripe/?utm_source=chatgpt.com))
+> "These cunts keep spamming me with this shit…" — Leprichaun17 ([reddit.com](https://www.reddit.com/r/stripe/comments/1cx104c/verification_code_texts_to_my_ph_but_i_have_no/?utm_source=chatgpt.com))

 ## Lessons Learned

 - SaaS platform integrations (e.g. Notion ↔ Stripe) may propagate personal data without user consent if misconfigured.
 - GDPR privacy requests are effective in escalating such issues to vendor privacy/security teams.
 - Maintaining a clear incident record strengthens the ability to track vendor responses and provides evidence if escalation to regulators (e.g. Austrian DSB) becomes necessary.
+- Transparency in vendor communication (as shown by Stripe) is crucial.
+Lack of communication (as seen with Notion) undermines user trust.